 AQ-200 series supports up to two (2) independent mA option cards.
 Each card has four (4) mA output channels and one (1) mA input channel.
-If the device has an mA option card, enable mA outputs at $Control \rightarrow Device\ IO \rightarrow mA\ outputs$.
+If the device has an mA option card, enable mA outputs at Control $\rightarrow$ Device IO $\rightarrow$ mA outputs.
 The outputs are activated in groups of two: channels 1 and 2 are activated together, as are channels 3 and 4.

 Table.
-4.5.6 - 279.
+5.5.6 - 267.
 Main settings (output channels).

-Name Range Default Description mA option Enable mA output channels 1 and 2 0: 0: Disabled Enables and disables the outputs of the mA output card 1. card 1 Enable mA output channels 3 and 4 Disabled 1: Enabled mA option Enable mA output channels 5 and 6 0: Disabled 0: 0: Disabled Enables and disables the outputs of the mA card 2 Enable mA output channels 7 and 8 Disabled 1: Enabled output card 2.
+Name Range Default Description mA option Enable mA output channels 1 and 2 0: Disabled 0: Enables and disables the outputs of the mA output card 1 Enable mA output channels 3 and 4 Disabled 1: Enabled Disabled card 1. mA option Enable mA output channels 5 and 6 0: 0: Enables and disables the outputs of the mA output card 2 Enable mA output channels 7 and 8 Disabled 1: Enabled Disabled card 2.

 Table.
-4.5.6 - 280.
+5.5.6 - 268.
 Settings for mA output channels.

 Name Range Step Default Description Enable mA output channel 0: Disabled 1: Enabled - 0: Disabled Enables and disables the selected mA output channel.
 If the channel is disabled, the channel settings are hidden.
 Magnitude selection for mA output channel 0: Currents 1: Voltages 2: Powers 3: Impedance and admittance 4: Other - 0: Currents Defines the measurement category that is used for mA output control.
 Magnitude of mA output channel (dependent on the measurement category selection) - (dependent on the measurement category selection) Defines the measurement magnitude used for mA output control.
 The available measurements depend on the selection of the "Magnitude selection for mA output channel" parameter.
-Input value 1 -10 7 10 7 0.001 0 The first input point in the mA output control curve.
+Input value 1 -10 10 0.001 0 The first input point in the mA output control curve.
 Scaled mA output value 1 0.000024.0000mA 0.0001mA 0mA The mA output value when the measured value is equal to or less than Input value 1.
-Input value 2 -10 7 10 7 0.001 1 The second input point in the mA output control curve.
+Input value 2 -10 10 0.001 1 The second input point in the mA output control curve.
 Scaled mA output value 2 0.000024.0000mA 0.0001mA 0mA The mA output value when the measured value is equal to or greater than Input value 2.